Skills

 Skill Lifecycle

 To start, your Skill is only a BootLoader that looks for Features.
 Features map closely to the Concepts.
-Your Skill starts with no Features installed and the SpruceCLI installs them for you as you need them.
+Your Skill starts with no Features and the SpruceCLI installs them for you as you need them.

 Folder Structure